kacper-ragankiewicz/kacper-ragankiewicz/README.md

 ## 🌟 Achievements

 - One of my IoT devices, when pitched to investors, **unofficially contributed to raising 2 million PLN in funding** and further facilitated the company's migration to **NewConnect (Polish stock exchange)**.
-- Experience delivering end-to-end solutions — from concept, hardware design, firmware, and mobile app development, to deployment.
+- Experience delivering end-to-end solutions — from concept, hardware design, firmware, and mobile app development, to deployment [ElektroDev](https://elektrodev.pl).

 ---